Pinafore/848Q/project/README.md

 The grade will be out of 25 points, broken into five areas:

-* _Presentation_: For your oral presentation, do you highlight what you did and make people care?
+* _Presentation_: For your poster presentation, do you highlight what you did and make people care?
 Did you use time well during the presentation?